Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 ![Figure 23.18](figure23-18.png)
 - *Synaptic rearrangement*: the change of distribution of synapses of a neuron.
 ![Figure 23.19](figure23-19.png)
-- There’s abundant evidence that widespread synaptic rearrangement occurs in the immature.
+- There’s abundant evidence that widespread synaptic rearrangement occurs in the immature brain.
 - Unlike most of the earlier steps of pathway formation, synaptic rearrangement occurs as a consequence of neural activity and synaptic transmission.
 - Most activity-dependent development occurs after birth such as learning to see.
 - E.g. The early ganglion cells fire in "waves" that spread across the retina so that the activity of a ganglion cell is highly correlated with the activity of its nearest neighbors.
 Then segregation occurs in the LGN when only retinal terminals that are active at the same time are retained.